 I have learned a lot during my first six months at Netguru.
 Working simultaneously with iOS and Android is not only challenging, but it also requires familiarity with each of these platforms.
 I am still expanding my knowledge in this area, but this is not the only field in which I had a chance to develop.
 For instance, I’ve strengthened my communication skills tremendously and I’ve developed an ability to work in a dispersed team that meets only on a Slack channel or a Hangout call.

 I have also learned that there are many more hat-changing developers working for Netguru, for example Krzysztof, who after 9 years of a non-IT career became a Node.js developer.
-You can find his story here.

 The role of React Native Team Leader

 But the big challenge was yet to come.
 Seven months after joining, I was entrusted the role of React Native Team Leader.
 Since January this year, I’m managing a small team of 4 great React Native developers, responsible for creating performant, beautiful, and functional mobile applications.

 One of our top quarterly goals (we use the V2MOM framework) is to build awareness as a top expert in the mobile field.

 On the commercial side, my major project as a leading developer concerns building an app for the real estate enterprise based in the United States.
 My role is focused on technical implementation, development and managing the work of three React Native and two Node.js developers.
 Our biggest challenges relate to implementation of the connection between outer servers and data management.

 The most demanding thing for me personally is to take care of all supported devices.

 If I had to choose what I like the most about my work, I’d say: many opportunities to develop both my professional and interpersonal skills.
 And people who not only bring value to our customers, but also build a mature, friendly, and transparent culture within our team.
 Even though we don’t see each other every day, we meet during calls and integration trips that happen on a regular basis.